 PLEASE ALLOW UP TO 72 HOURS FOR ALL MEDICINES ORDERS.

 As the situation evolves we will continue to update our policies.
 We really do appreciate your patience and understanding at this time.

 We have had confirmation that vaccinations can now continue.
 There are some general guidelines from the manufacturers that we are going to follow to try to allow a safe working environment for our staff by delaying some booster vaccinations for a short period where possible.

 We are now carrying out puppy and kitten primary vaccination courses as well as rabbit vaccinations.

 We will also be offering cat and dog booster vaccinations but we will be trying to spread these across our sites to avoid too much footfall at any one practice.
 Please follow this link for for more vaccine information.

 We may offer you an appointment at one of our other branches other than the one that you usually attend if we are unable to accommodate you at your usual practice.
 Please bear with us if this is the case as social distancing and safety is the reason behind this.

 Horse booster vaccinations will now commence again.
 Horses that are part way through a primary course may need to utilise the extremes of the date windows.
 We are in discussion with the manufacturers for any horse that missed its booster in the initial lockdown period regarding restarts, but as there is no testing data available, neither the manufacturers or relevant equine bodies are willing to allow any extension to the vaccination periods.

-We have been advised that neutering can be commenced in certain circumstances where this is deemed beneficial or necessary for animal health and welfare.
-We would request that anyone wanting to book for neutering please call the practice to discuss the suitability at this time.
+We have been advised that neutering can be commenced where this is deemed beneficial or necessary for animal health and welfare.
+We would request that anyone wanting to book for neutering please call the practice to book an appointment.
 Any neutering may require you to join a small waiting list or attend one of our other practices.
 We appreciate your patience and understanding with this.